-- 4. Analyze and develop a vertical equating method - 5.
-Apply method to historical MSA test data and evaluate the outcome. - 6.
+4. Analyze and develop a vertical equating method

+- 5. Apply method to historical MSA test data and evaluate the outcome. - 6.
 Test data in growth model

-% FTE Base Salary Total NOT APPLICABLE \$0 \$0 \$0

-All personnel are contractual, not permanent State staff.
-Personnel costs are estimated to rise by 2% annually throughout the grant period.
+Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total NOT APPLICABLE \$0 \$0 \$0 All personnel are contractual, not permanent State staff.
+Personnel costs 2% annually throughout the grant period. are est imated to ris se by